simonsdave/clair-cicd/README.md

 and ultimately deployment of Docker images
 * understanding and assessing the risk profile of services is important ie. security is important
-* risk is assessed differently for *production* and *development* releases
+* risk is assessed differently for docker images that could find their way to *production* vs docker images that will only ever be used in *development*
-* Docker images should not be pushed to a Docker registry until their risk profile is understood
+* Docker images should not be pushed to a Docker registry until their risk profile is understood (this is an important one)
-* inserted into the CI/CD pipeline, Clair can be an effective foundation for providing an automated assessment of a Docker image's vulnerabilities before the image is pushed to a Docker registry
+* inserted into the CI/CD pipeline, Clair can be a very effective foundation for the automated assessment of Docker image vulnerabilities
 * the CI/CD pipeline has to be fast. how fast? ideally < 5 minutes between code commit and automated (CD) deployment begins rolling out a change